Emre Can Atila

-Emre Can Atila (born 2 September 1996) is a Turkish professional footballer who plays as a midfielder for TFF Second League club Isparta 32 SK.
+Emre Can Atila (born 2 September 1996) is a Turkish professional footballer who plays as a midfielder for TFF 2.
+Lig club Kepezspor.

 Club career

 Konyaspor

 On 12 May 2017, Emre Can Atila made his debut in a 2–1 away defeat against Kayserispor after coming on as a substitute at 82nd minute in place of Marc Kibong Mbamba.

 Loan at Konya Anadolu Selçukspor

 On 26 August 2017, Emre Can Atila made his debut in a 3–1 home win against Pendikspor after being named in the starting line-up.

 Loan at Shkupi

 On 10 February 2018, Emre Can Atila joined Macedonian First Football League side Shkupi, on a season-long loan.
 On 4 March 2018, he made his debut in a 1–1 home draw against Rabotnički after being named in the starting line-up.